influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/alerta.md

   origin = "kapacitor"
 ```

-### Send alerts to a Alerta room from a TICKscript
+### Send alerts to an Alerta room from a TICKscript

 The following TICKscript sends the message, "Hey, check your CPU", to Alerta whenever idle CPU usage drops below 10% using the `.alerta()` event handler and default Alerta settings defined in the `kapacitor.conf`.